 Paul Bunyan in the Trees of Mystery

 Yes, there's a hint of the American-road-trip cheese factor, but for a family on the stretch of road from Northern California to Oregon on Highway 101, this stop would be a home run.
 It's 36 miles south of the Oregon border, amid the miles of coastal redwood forests; Paul and Babe appear just at the right time for a restroom break and a chance to stretch your legs on some of the interpretive trails.
-I was skeptical as I walked through, and had honestly ignored the Trees of Mystery many times when I'd been leading family camping trips in the Redwood National Forest for Backroads in years past, not giving it the credit it deserves.
-This park has been owned by the same family for the last 67 years and their genuine intent is to protect these magnificent trees and educate their visitors (with huge helpings of humor in the process).
-There are different entrance fees based and a good selection of trails, walks, and experiences to choose from while you're there.
+Fight your skepticism and give it a chance.
+The park has been owned by the same family for the last 67 years and their genuine intent is to protect these magnificent trees and educate their visitors (with huge helpings of humor in the process).
+There is a good selection of trails, walks, and experiences to choose from while you're there.
 If all you're looking for is a quick photo op with Paul and Babe and a free public bathroom, then this is your spot as well.
 Have those cameras ready: Paul is just over 49 feet tall and his ox Babe is 35 feet.

 By Bronwen Gregory, AFAR Local Expert